migonchoi/migonchoi.github.io/_posts/2026-08-26-experimental-scientists-in-the-age-of-ai.md

 The answers to these questions may be more than just research know-how.
 If you eventually build an AI system, these judgments could become features, constraints, or objectives.
 In some cases, they could become feedback signals or decision rules.
 Before asking how you might hand your experiments over to AI, first write down the decisions you are already making.

 The most important asset of an experimental scientist may not simply be the ability to perform an experiment.
 It may be knowing what to observe and knowing what judgments to make based on what you observe.
 And in the age of AI, I believe experimental scientists who can make those judgments explicit and connect them to data and algorithms may become more valuable than ever.

-It may be knowing **what to observe** and knowing **what judgments to make based on what you observe**.

-And in the age of AI, I believe experimental scientists who can make those judgments explicit and connect them to data and algorithms may become more valuable than ever.